High-order accurate multi-sub-step implicit integration algorithms with dissipation control for second-order hyperbolic problems: High-order accurate schemes

 Then, the conditions (\ref{eq:optimaldissipation}) can give

-It is difficult to obtain the analytical expression of $ \gamma_1 $ in terms of $ \rhoinf $ by solving Eq.~(\ref{eq:3subgamm1}), so numerical solutions are solved and given in Table \ref{tab:gamma1}.
-Note that the values of $\gamma_1$ in Table \ref{tab:gamma1} have carefully chosen to make the corresponding integration schemes unconditionally stable.
-The parameter $ \gamma_2 $ is free except for $ \gamma_2\neq\gamma_1 $ and it has no influence on linear numerical properties.
+It is difficult to obtain the analytical expression of $ \gamma_1 $ in terms of $ \rhoinf $ by solving Eq.~(\ref{eq:3subgamm1}).
+For each given $\rhoinf\in\left[-1,~1\right]$, numerically solving Eq.~\eqref{eq:3subgamm1} yields three roots of $\gamma_1$ which are plotted in Fig.~\ref{fig:sucin_g1}(a).
+It is reasonable that the values of $\gamma_1$ should be selected to achieve unconditional stability and controllable numerical dissipation.
+Hence, the circled red curve in Fig.~\ref{fig:sucin_g1}(a) should be used and the corresponding values of $\gamma_1$ in $\rhoinf\in[0,~1]$ are recorded in Table \ref{tab:gamma1}.

+\begin{remark} The parameter $ \gamma_2 $ is free except for $ \gamma_2\neq\gamma_1 $ and it has no influence on linear numerical properties.
 In this paper, $ \gamma_2=\left(3+\sqrt{3}\right)\gamma_1/3 $ is used to achieve fourth-order consistency in time $ t_n+\gamma_2\dt $.
-Of course, the $ \gamma_2=2\cdot\gamma_1 $ is also recommended and already used in \cite{liTrulySelfstarting2020,zhangOptimizationNsubstep2020}.

 It is necessary to stress that the proposed SUCI3 method is more generalized than MSSTH3 \cite{zhangOptimizationNsubstep2020} since the former does not preinstall $ \gamma_2=2\cdot\gamma_1 $ to make the first two sub-steps identical.
-For example, the $ \gamma_2=(1+\gamma_1)/2 $ can also be set in SUCI3 to make the last two sub-steps identical.
+For example, the $ \gamma_2=(1+\gamma_1)/2 $ can also be set in SUCI3 to make the last two sub-steps identical. \end{remark}